morpho-org/metamorpho/README.md

 It can:

 - Set the `supplyQueue` and `withdrawQueue`, i.e. decide on the order of the markets to supply/withdraw from.
   - Upon a deposit, the vault will supply up to the cap of each Morpho Blue market in the supply queue in the order set.
-The remaining funds are left as idle supply on the vault (uncapped).
-  - Upon a withdrawal, the vault will first withdraw from the idle supply and then withdraw up to the liquidity of each Morpho Blue market in the withdrawal queue in the order set.
+  - Upon a withdrawal, the vault will withdraw up to the liquidity of each Morpho Blue market in the withdrawal queue in the order set.
   - The `supplyQueue` contains only enabled markets (enabled market are markets with non-zero cap or with non-zero vault's supply).
   - The `withdrawQueue` contains all enabled markets.
 - Instantaneously reallocate funds among the enabled market at any moment.

+> **Warning**
+> If `supplyQueue` is empty, depositing to the vault is disabled.

 #### Guardian